TigreGotico/ovos-face-embeddings-plugin/README.md

 # FaceEmbeddingsRecognitionPlugin

 The `FaceEmbeddingsRecognitionPlugin` is a plugin designed for recognizing and managing face embeddings.

-It extends the `FaceEmbeddingsRecognizer` class from the `ovos_plugin_manager` template and integrates with the `ChromaEmbeddingsDB` for storing and retrieving face embeddings.
-The plugin utilizes the `face_recognition` library to generate face embeddings from image frames.
+It uses [face_recognition](https://github.com/ageitgey/face_recognition) to extract face embeddings and integrates with  [ovos-chromadb-embeddings-plugin](https://github.com/TigreGotico/ovos-chromadb-embeddings-plugin) for storing and retrieving voice embeddings.

 ## Features